mgoltzsche/ctnr/README.md

 **Container networks cannot be configured.**
 As a result in a restrictive environment without root access only the host network can be used.
-As a workaround ports could be mapped to higher free ranges on the host network and back using [PRoot](https://github.com/rootless-containers/PRoot)*.
+As a workaround ports can be mapped on the host network using [PRoot](https://github.com/rootless-containers/PRoot)*.
-Alternatively a daemon process could manage networks for unprivileged users.
+Alternatively a daemon process could manage networks for unprivileged users (TBD).

 **Inside the container a process' or file's user cannot be changed.**